Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- The impact of identity theft on tax administration is significantly greater than the amount the Internal Revenue Service (IRS) detects and prevents, according to a new audit report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- Weaknesses in asset management controls at the Internal Revenue Service (IRS) leave information technology assets vulnerable to loss, according to a new report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.